-Essex County College has entered into joint and/or dual admission agreements with Rutgers, the State University, New Jersey Institute of Technology (NJIT), New Jersey City University, Kean University, Montclair State University, and Thomas Edison State College.
+Essex County College has entered into joint and/or dual admission agreements with Rutgers, the State University, New Jersey Institute of Technology (NJIT), New Jersey City University, Kean University, Montclair State University, St. Peter's College, and Thomas Edison State College.
 These admission agreements provide guaranteed admission with junior status to qualified students.
 To gain the full benefit of these agreements, students must graduate from their ECC degree program and continue their major course of study at the four-year institution.
-Students are urged to consult with ECC's transfer/articulation coordinator in the Career Resource Center to review specific requirements.
+Students are urged to consult with ECC's transfer/articulation coordinator in the Transfer Center to review specific requirements.

 ECC also has joint admission agreements with the University of Medicine and Dentistry of New Jersey in selected allied health disciplines under which qualified students enroll at UMDNJ during the course of their associate degree program.
 Transfer/articulation agreements with the colleges listed below allow students who complete their associate degrees to transfer with full junior standing:

-Bloomfield College Centenary College Drexel University Fairleigh Dickinson University Felician College John Jay College of Criminal Justice Kean University Montclair State University New Jersey City University New Jersey Institute of Technology New York University Palmer College of Chiropractic Rutgers, the State University Camden College of Arts and Sciences College of Engineering Cook College Douglass College Livingston College Newark College of Arts and Sciences
+Bloomfield College

+Centenary College

+Clark Atlanta University

+Drexel University

+Fairleigh Dickinson University

+Felician College

+Georgian Court University

+John Jay College of Criminal Justice

+Kean University

+Mercy College

+Montclair State University

+New Jersey City University

+New Jersey Institute of Technology

+New York University Rutgers, the State University Seton Hall University St. Peter's College Thomas Edison State College William Paterson University